Thoughts on the Genius of Mozart

 What was evident was that Mozart was simply transcribing music completely finished in his head.
 And finished as most music is never finished.
 Displace one note and there would be diminishment.
 Displace one phrase and structure would fall.
 I was staring through the cage of those meticulous ink strokes at Absolute Beauty.

 Mozart's music is constantly escaping from its frame, because it cannot be contained in it.

 Mozart combines serenity, melancholy, and tragic intensity into one great lyric improvisation.
 Over it all hovers the greater spirit that is Mozart's-the spirit of compassion, of universal love, even of suffering--a spirit that knows no age, that belongs to all ages.

 21 piano sonatas, 27 piano concertos, 41 symphonies, 18 masses, 13 operas, 9 oratorios and cantata, 2 ballets, 40 plus concertos for various instruments, string quartets, trios and quintets, violin and piano duets piano quartets, and the songs.
 This astounding output includes hardly one work less than a masterpiece.

 What a picture of a better world you have given us, Mozart!

-I compiled these in the early 2000s, and I was... careless.
+I compiled these in the early 1990s for an informal presentation.
 I have no citations for most of them and cannot verify their accuracy. - D.G.

 The David Gordon Studio : Jacksonville, Oregon : www.spiritsound.com